gvwilson/sensibleadventures/misc/bear-02.md

 Sergeant Gyalpa's face reddened.
 "I will *not* leave!" he shouted.

-"Do as she says, Sergeant," Prince Lormay ordered tiredly as the bear growled deep in her throat.
+"Do as she says, Sergeant," Prince Thokmay ordered tiredly as the bear growled deep in her throat.
 "She's right---if she doesn't want you on board, one way or another you're going to get off.
 That's an order," he added, as the sergeant took an angry breath.
 "When Bucket comes